sdbs-uni-p/vldb25-dbms-live-patching/plotting/README.md

 - The path contains the respective version.
 - Lines `Total #Recorded Latencies` and `Maximum #Recorded Latencies` can be ignored.
 - `Total 'Deadlocks':` should be `0` and `Total Patchings during all Experiments:` should be `2900`.
-Therefore, no deadlock occurred, and all patches were successfully applied.
+This means that no deadlock occurred, and all patches were successfully applied.
+When `Total 'Deadlocks'` shows a value of `100`, this means that every patch request caused a deadlock.

 [2] Florian Rommel, Christian Dietrich, Daniel Friesel, Marcel Köppen, ChristophBorchert, Michael Müller, Olaf Spinczyk, and Daniel Lohmann.
 2020. *From Global to Local Quiescence: Wait-Free Code Patching of Multi-Threaded Processes*.
 In Proc.
 OSDI.
 651–666.